HerculeWu/taskflow/README.md

 Taskflow helps you quickly write parallel and heterogeneous task programs in modern C++

+# Change of this fork
+This fork modified the ```tf::Executor``` class.
+One can not customize the stack size of each thread, this can avoid some stack overflow errors of memory expensive codes.
+The default stack size is 8 M. You can use the new constructor ```tf::Executor::Executor([stack size], [number of threads])``` to customize the stack size.

 # Why Taskflow?

 Taskflow is faster, more expressive, and easier for drop-in integration